StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKitBulkExport/SpeziHealthKitBulkExport.docc/BulkHealthExporter.md

 The ``BulkHealthExporter`` enables and coordinates large-scale support of historical HealthKit data.

-The Bulk Export API is built around the concept of Export Sessions (``BulkHealthExporter/ExportSession``), which implement and handle the Health data export processing.
+The Bulk Export API is built around the concept of Export Sessions (``BulkExportSession``), which implement and handle the Health data export processing.
 Sessions keep track of their pending and already-completed work, including across multiple app launches, ensuring that even for sample types with a very high number of samples a previously-started export can continue without issues if the app is terminated during the export.

 Export Sessions are created using ``BulkHealthExporter/session(_:for:using:startAutomatically:batchResultHandler:)``, and consist of the following components:
 - A stable identifier, which is used to keep track of the session, persist its state, and restore it across app launches.
 - A set of to-be-exported sample types.
-- A ``BulkHealthExporter/BatchProcessor``, which allows the app to process the individual batches of fetched samples.
+- A ``BatchProcessor``, which allows the app to process the individual batches of fetched samples.
 - An optional "batch result handler" closure, which is called by the Session to inform the app about the results of the individual batch processing operations.

 This structure allows the Bulk Export API to be used in a variety of ways, for different kinds of export operations.
 (See below for an example.)